Importance of Keywords in Aviation SMS

 Risk is used with Risk Matrices to rank and categorize dangerous conditions.

-4 – What Accidents are in SMS Programs
+4 – What Accidents Are in Aviation SMS

 Accidents, sometimes called “mishaps,” “risks,” or “incidents,” are the negative outcomes that arise from dangerous conditions, such as: